AdaCore/langkit/doc/tutorial.rst

 the ``abstract`` class decorator) to create a hierarchy of node types.

-Careful readers may also have spotted something else: the ``Operator`` enumeration type.
-We use an enumeration type in order to store in the most simple way what kind of operation a ``BinaryExpr`` represents.
-As you can see, creating an enumeration type is very easy: just subclass ``EnumType`` and set the ``alternatives`` field to a sequence of strings that will serve as identifiers for the enumeration values (also called *enumerators*).
+Careful readers may also have spotted something else: the ``Operator`` enumeration node type.
+We use an enumeration node type in order to store in the most simple way what kind of operation a ``BinaryExpr`` represents.
+As you can see, creating an enumeration node type is very easy: just subclass ``EnumNode`` and set the ``alternatives`` field to a sequence of strings that will serve as names for the enumeration node values (also called *enumerators*).

+There is also the special ``token_node = True`` annotations, which both the ``Number`` and ``Identifier`` classes have.
+This annotation specifies that these nodes don't hold any field but instead are used to materialize in the tree a single token.
+When compiling the grammar, Langkit will make sure that parsers creating these kind of nodes do consume only one token.

 Fine, we have our data structures so now we shall use them!
 In order to create a parser, Langkit requires you to describe a grammar, hence the ``Grammar``